hapax/hapax.github.io/assets/chuzenji.md

 </figure>

-The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this small ambiguity, it seems more defined by its proximity to other things than any properties of its own.
+The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, it seems more defined by its proximity to other things than any properties of its own.
 It is in between, or around, but never "here", and the day my bus rolled into town, it was swaddled in a blanket of fog and almost invisible;